lvgl/docs_old/v7/en/html/_sources/widgets/dropdown.md.txt

 The static text can be set with `lv_dropdown_set_text(dropdown, "Text")`.
 Only the pointer of the text is saved.

+If you also don't want the selected option to be highlighted, a custom transparent style can be used for `LV_DROPDOWN_PART_SELECTED`.

 ### Animation time
 The drop-down list's open/close animation time is adjusted by `lv_dropdown_set_anim_time(ddlist, anim_time)`.
 Zero animation time means no animation.